ErpNetDocs/winclient/introduction/barcode-commands/barcode-modes/main-mode.md

 **(10)** Switch to the last chosen mode for serial numbers.
 If not (it is the first use of the panel after the opening of the form)  – the mode is chosen according to the following algorithm:

-**(11)** If the type of the current form = ‘Receive’, the enabled mode will be mode which is selected in the field ‘Default mode for serial numbers input’ in the Barcode panel settings
+**(11)** If the type of the current form = ‘Receive’, the enabled mode will be mode which is selected in the field ‘Default mode for serial numbers input’ in the Barcode panel settings.

 **(12)** If the type of the current form = ‘Issue’ or ‘Indefinite’, ‘, the enabled mode will be ‘Serial number.’